-Discover which browser has the most vulnerability and learn how to increase your security in the network.
+Discover which browser has the most vulnerability and learn how to increase your internet surfing security.

 The safest browser does not have to match the most popular browser.
 So how do you find out which browser is most secure?
 You may just have eyes for Chrome, love Mozilla and Internet Explorer get you out of the box but, have you ever wondered which browser is more secure?